 How to Fix Galaxy S10 Fingerprint Scanner Problems

 That said, if you’ve received the latest software update, took off the screen protector and are still dealing with problems we have a few tips.
 For one, move your finger in several different locations while you do the registration process.
 Then, register your fingertip a few times holding the phone with one hand, as that’s how you’ll likely unlock it the most.
 Don’t hold the phone in one hand and use the other to tap.
+Register your finger while holding the phone as you normally would.

 How to Fix Galaxy S10 Accidental Screen Touch Problems

 Another complaint we keep seeing is users are accidentally touching the side of the phone and opening the Edge apps panel, launching apps, or just waking the screen by accident.
 With almost no bezels, there isn’t anywhere to put your hand during use.
 That said, one quick change in settings will prevent these accidental taps.
+Or, just do what I did and disable the edge panel.

 - Go to Settings and select Display